kwyn/kwyn.github.io/_pages/hireme.md

 ---
 <h2 style="color: hsl(348, 100%, 61%)"> I've found a job!
 Thank you so much for your interest and support. </h2>

-I'll be starting a Senior Platform Engineer at MailChimp in November. 🎉

 ## Hi!
 I’m Kwyn Meagher

 I’m a full-stack engineer with a passion for API design and developer experience.
 I’m also a weekend warrior rock climber. 🧗‍♀️️ I’m looking for my next thing!
 Maybe that’ll be with you.